open-mmlab/mmengine/docs/en/design/hook.md

 ## Examples

-Here is an example of hook how works.
+Here is an example of how it works.

 ```python
 pre_hooks = [(print, 'hello')]